-I've also developed healthy or healthier recipes for candied walnuts or pecans to add protein, crunch, heart healthy fat and a touch of sweetness to my fresh salads and to my luscious Banana Walnut Chocolate Chunk Ice Cream that's vegan, dairy free and gluten free sweet treat, a tropical fresh fruit salad you can enjoy year-round, and quite a few other good-for-you (or better-for-you) recipes that you'll find here on HubPages.
+I've also developed healthy or healthier recipes for candied walnuts or pecans to add protein, crunch, heart healthy fat and a touch of sweetness to my fresh salads and to my luscious Banana Walnut Chocolate Chunk Ice Cream that's vegan, dairy free and gluten free sweet treat, and several other good-for-you (or better-for-you) recipes.

 I Got the Music in Me!